 - Community Music School reserves the right to discontinue financial aid for any student at any time due to lack of interest, repeated absences, behavior problems, tardiness, or delinquency in tuition payments.
-After more than one unexcused absence, financial aid will be suspended.
+After more than one unexcused absence, aid will be suspended.
 Full tuition will be charged for the unexcused absence and must be paid before lessons can resume.

 - Financial aid does not include the initial interview lesson, the annual registration fee, instrument rental/purchase, or instructional book purchases.

 - There are no additional discounts for students receiving financial aid.
-If the student qualifies for a merit-based scholarship, financial aid will be adjusted accordingly.
+If the student qualifies for a merit-based scholarship, aid will be adjusted accordingly.

 - Funding is limited.
 If your financial situation improves, we ask that you inform the office as soon as possible in writing so that we may help another deserving student.